APCSLowell/RaspberryPi/README.md

 Multiple LEDs that are controlled by buttons
 ------------------
 You will create a circuit with at least 2 LEDs and 2 buttons.
 You will then write a program that allows a user to turn the LEDs on and off with the buttons.
-More details to come
+First, just connect one button.
+Connect the button to pin 4 and -.
+To test the circuit, run the SimpleInput program.
+Pressing the button should change the fill of the ellipse.
+Now add an LED that connects to - through a 220 Ohm resistor.
+The + lead on the LED should connect to a different pin like 17.
+Add code so that if `GPIO.digitalRead(4)` is High, then set `GPIO.digitalWrite(17,GPIO.HIGH)`.
+Add another button, LED and resistor.
+Call your instructor over to see the working circuit.

 Control an animation with a photo resistor
 ------------------